Boning Aid

 The layout (shown opposite) is an example of a PECO Boning Aid system in a typical boning room.
 For the purpose of illustration, four PECO Boning Aids have been shown on the layout in order to bone 200+ beef bodies per 71/2 hour shift.
 This also means that each machine can be dedicated to specific boning tasks.
 That is to say, one PECO Boning Aid would be used for each of the left hind, right hind, left fore and right forequarters.
 For smaller abattoirs the PECO Boning Aid would be configured to process both the left hand and right hand quarters and/or alternately fore and hindquarters.

-Forequarters are pre-trimmed in the room prior to being moved to one of the two forequarter PECO Boning Aids.
+FOREQUARTERSForequarters are pre-trimmed in the room prior to being moved to one of the two forequarter PECO Boning Aids.
 The rib cage is attached to a meat hook on a skid and restrained as the boning aid moves the shank along the rail.
-The forequarter meat is thus separated from the rib cage.
+The forequarter meat is thus separated from the rib cage. |

-The hindquarters pass along the pre-trim rail to a "H" bone support device, where the ball of the femur is separated from its socket on the pelvis, and some preliminary opening up carried out to allow for the PECO Boning Aid to perform its task.
+The rib cage is released and directed by rail to a bone trim station.
+Alternatively, the intercostal meat can be removed by the PECO Boning Aid as part of the forequarter meat.
+HINDQUARTERSThe hindquarters pass along the pre-trim rail to a "H" bone support device, where the ball of the femur is separated from its socket on the pelvis, and some preliminary opening up carried out to allow for the PECO Boning Aid to perform its task. |

-FOREQUARTER PROCEDURE HINDQUARTER PROCEDURE
+FOREQUARTER PROCEDURE | HINDQUARTER PROCEDURE |

 THE BENEFITS OF BONING AIDS